Add Your Business/Event

 Cholonis the name of the Chinese area of Ho Chi Minh City.
 It is the largest chinatown district in the country.

-Displays an interesting collection of artifacts representing the history and evolution of Vietnamese people and culture.
+Displays an interesting collection of artefacts representing the history and evolution of Vietnamese people and culture.

 Zoological & Botanical Garden